corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node-database-migration-logging.md

 * STATUS := the status for the entire database schema initialisation process and a specific change sets:
 |        “start” - start of the whole database migration process,
 |        “to be run” - the list of change sets before migration run,
-|        “started” - the start of the current change set,
+|        “start” - the start of the current change set,
 |        “successful” - the successful completion of a change set,
 |        “error” - an error for the whole process or an error while running a specific change set
 * CODE := a predefined error code (see [Error codes](#node-database-migration-logging-error-codes))